robertomest/araujomarins.github.io/index.md

 Greetings,

-I'm **Matheus Marins** and I'm currently pursuing my master's degree at Federal University of Rio de Janeiro (UFRJ) in [Electric Engineering Program](http://www.pee.ufrj.br) of [Instituto Alberto Luiz Coimbra de Pós-Graduação e Pesquisa em Engenharia](http://coppe.ufrj.br) (COPPE).
+I'm **Matheus A. Marins** and I'm currently pursuing my master's degree at Federal University of Rio de Janeiro (UFRJ) in [Electric Engineering Program](http://www.pee.ufrj.br) of [Instituto Alberto Luiz Coimbra de Pós-Graduação e Pesquisa em Engenharia](http://coppe.ufrj.br) (COPPE).

 My research interest is in **machine learning**, and I'm starting my study in the field of **deep learning**.

-The reason I created this blog is to keep tracking of my development, and to share some of my research.
+The reason I created this page is to keep tracking of my development, and to share some of my research.

 Hope you all like it!
 See ya!